awslabs/gluonts/docs/tutorials/hyperparameter_tuning/hp_tuning_with_optuna.md

 An example that tune the DeepAR estimator on electricity dataset via Optuna.
 We choose two hyperparameters `num_layers` and `hidden_size` to optimize.

-Define an Objective class used in tuning process of Optuna.
+Define an DeepARTuningObjective class used in tuning process of Optuna.
 The class can be configured with the dataset, prediction length and data frequency, and the metric to be used for evaluating the model.
 In the `get_params` method, we define what hyperparameters to be tuned within given range.
 In the `split_entry` method, we split each time series of the dataset into two part: